 - 5.2.1.
-A distributor must call for tenders for any construction works if it proposes to augment its distribution network in connection with the following services: - (a) connection services - (b) undergrounding - (c) services to other distributors such as power transfer capability services; and - (d) public lighting services - 5.2.2.
-For the purpose of clause 5.2.1, a distributor must call for tenders from at least two other persons who compete in performing works of that kind (or are capable of so completing). - 5.2.3.
-Clause 5.2.1 does not apply to the extent that the augmentation involves design services. - 5.2.4.
-Clause 5.2.1 does not apply if the person to whom the offer is to be made agrees with the distributor that no tenders should be called for.
+A distributor must call for tenders for any construction works if it proposes to augment its distribution network in connection with its provision the following services: - (a) a connection service requested by a connection applicant, - (b) undergrounding; - (c) services to other distributors such as power transfer capability services; and - (d) public lighting services. - 5.2.2.
+For the purpose of clause 5.2.1, and subject to clause 5.2.3, a distributor must invite at least two other persons who compete in performing works of that kind (or are capable of so competing) to provide: - (a) information as to their availability to do the works; and - (b) information as to the price of the works, and any terms and conditions which may apply. - 5.2.3.
+A distributor may call for tenders in advance of the services being required and provide the person to whom the offer is made with contact details and prices of services of persons who have participated in the tender process. - 5.2.4.
+Clause 5.2.1 does not apply: - (a) if, despite a distributor's best endeavours, it is not able to identify two other persons who compete in performing works of that kind (or are capable of so competing); - (b) to the extent that the augmentation involves design services; - (c) to the extent that the augmentation involves services that cannot be safely or lawfully carried out by a third party; or

+(d) if the person to whom the offer is to be made agrees with or instructs the distributor that no tenders should be called for.